 Telework and Remote Work

 Personnel will be given advance notice and guidance before being required to return to any office if currently working from home in accordance with Department policy.
 The Department will evaluate functions that may require onsite work (such as access to classified systems, security of facilities, or infrastructure).
-The Department will continue to maximize telework except for essential mission critical functions requiring onsite presence, with a current goal of at least 75% telework.
+The Department is currently maximizing telework to align with OMB Memo M-21-25 COVID-19 Safe Federal Workplace: Agency Model Safety Principles, sometimes exceeding the goal of 25 percent maximum onsite presence consistent with a waiver endorsed by the Secretary to meet mission priorities and objectives.
+This waiver from the 25 percent occupancy limit is necessary because the Department’s foreign policy workforce is deeply interconnected to other national security agencies and the White House.
 As community transmission metrics and other factors like mission priorities change or the Department receives further guidance from OMB, the White House, or CDC, the Department will transition to an operating posture where management has full flexibility for onsite presence optimized with telework to achieve mission objectives.
 The Department prioritizes workforce safety and density to consistently implement conditions for a safe workplace while continuing to meet the Department’s needs.

 COVID-19 Coordination Team (CCT)